3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Validation

-The super-deblended catalogs of \citet{Liu2018} in GOODS-North and \citet{Jin2018} in COSMOS are based on prior-driven source extraction applied to deep Herschel imaging that substantially overlaps with the datasets analyzed here: in GOODS-North, both PACS and SPIRE photometry are derived from GOODS-Herschel (with PACS supplemented by PEP), while in COSMOS the PACS imaging similarly combines CANDELS-Herschel and PEP data and the SPIRE measurements are drawn from HerMES.
-Despite modest differences in SPIRE data, these catalogs employ comparable underlying Herschel imaging and prior-based deblending techniques, making them well suited for validating our measurements.
-For the UDS field, the comparison PACS and SPIRE photometry is taken from publicly released HerMES catalog products\footnote{\texttt{UDS\_PACSxID24\_v1} and \texttt{L4-UDS\_xID250\_DR2}}, which are based on prior-extracted fluxes from HerMES PACS and SPIRE imaging \citep{Oliver2012}.
-These catalogs provide an external consistency check for our measurements.

-We compare fluxes between the deblended 3D-Herschel catalog and published catalogs by matching sources to the nearest object within a set radius in Figure \ref{fig:flux comparisons}.
-We apply SNR $>$ 1 to remove objects below the noise limit.
-For COSMOS, GOODS-N, and GOODS-S, we adopt a 0.5 arcsecond radius since the parent catalogs are based on high-resolution imaging.
-For UDS, however, we use a 3 arcsecond radius, as sources are detected only at FIR wavelengths where positional uncertainties are comparable to the large pixel size.
-This larger matching radius compensates for potential positional offsets in the UDS field.

-In general, we find that the 3D-Herschel catalog is in good agreement with other officially released catalogs, indicating the deblending process was successful and the fluxes are robustly extracted.
-We find mean offsets of $\lesssim$0.3 mag up to 250\micron\, with most fields/filters agreeing within $<$0.15 mag.
-The text in each panel corresponds to the mean offset measured above the flux uncertainty depth (dashed line, or dotted if present).
-The 350\micron\ 3D-Herschel photometry is notably brighter (mean offsets of $\sim$0.03 up to 1 mag), likely due to the shallow depth of this band and the different methods of flux extraction between catalogs.
-Despite the offsets in the SPIRE350 fluxes, the boosted errors in this band typically exceed the systematic offset, allowing the fits to account for these variations and appropriately weight the photometry.

-Second, galaxy counts of the 3D-Herschel photometric catalogs are presented in Figure \ref{fig:galaxy counts} to demonstrate that photometric estimations were consistent across all fields.
-The 3D-Herschel fields are all in agreement, with minor variations at the peak owing mainly to field-to-field variations in the depth of the FIR imaging.
-Now with validated 3D-Herschel photometric catalogs, SED modeling from {\fontfamily{qcr}\selectfont Prospector} using the long-wavelength combined catalogs can be completed as described next.
+To verify that the 3D-Herschel photometry was correctly extracted, we cross-examine sources in each field against existing independent Herschel catalogs (Table~\ref{table:3D-Herschel}).
+Galaxy counts of the 3D-Herschel photometric catalogs are presented in Figure~\ref{fig:galaxy counts}, demonstrating that photometric estimates are consistent across all fields, with minor variations at the peak owing to field-to-field differences in FIR imaging depth.
+A full flux comparison and statistical validation are presented in Appendix \ref{app:validation}.
+With validated 3D-Herschel photometric catalogs, SED modeling with {\fontfamily{qcr}\selectfont Prospector} using the long-wavelength combined catalogs can be completed as described next.